nowitsabby/dark-rpg-nextjs/assets/srd/skills/rules.md

 #### Interaction Skills and Crowds

 It is possible for a veteran commander or masterful orator to influence or control a number of people at the same time.
-When a character uses a skill with the Interaction descriptor, he can (if he chooses) affect a number of people up to ten times his Fellowship bonus, provided they can all clearly hear and understand him.
-If it is an Opposed test, then the character only makes one roll and compares the result to a roll for the group of people (or its leader) he is trying to affect to determine success.
+When a character uses a skill with the Interaction descriptor, she can (if she chooses) affect a number of people up to ten times her Fellowship bonus, provided they can all clearly hear and understand her.
+If it is an Opposed test, then the character only makes one roll and compares the result to a roll for the group of people (or its leader) she is trying to affect to determine success.

 ### Investigation Skills